near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 > - In Figure 7 you will see a list of actions that you are allowing the application to do while interacting with your wallet.
 >
-> - If you are ok with this then hit the connect button
+> - If you are ok with this then hit the connect button.

 <center>